Somanath-KC/Udacity-DSA-Nanodegree-Projects/Project 3 - Problems vs Algorithms/Problem 4/explanation_4.md

 ## Efficiency

-The overall time complexity for this problem is O(n) and space complexity is O(1).
+The overall time complexity for this problem is O(n) and space complexity is O(n).

 ### Time Complexity